mciocchi/atomic_d6/README.md

 An Aspect can provide Bonuses in some situations and Maluses in others.
 For instance: a slashed arm might grant a character a Malus on any actions using that limb, but it might grant them a Bonus when negotiating the price of a healing potion with a friendly shopkeeper.

-In addition to their Concept, characters are allowed no more than three Aspects at creation time, but they may gain additional Aspects throughout the course of the Narrative.
+Characters should not be allowed more than five Aspects at creation time, but they may gain additional Aspects throughout the course of the Narrative.

+### Species

+In some settings, the GM can allow players to choose their Species.
+For game balance, players must work with the GM to make sure that their chosen Species has at least one significant Malus for each Bonus that it receives.

+### Fighting Style

+It is recommended that each character should choose at least one specific combat related Aspect, and not more than two, which describes how they fight.

 Character Concept
 ---------------------

-Character Concept is a special kind of Aspect that encapsulates the core of a character's persona.
+Character Concept encapsulates the core of a character's persona and determines which Aspects a character is allowed to choose.

 Concept is always accompanied by a number in parenthesis called Concept Bonus, which indicates the scope and scale of a Character's power.